Editorial · Safety & Workforce

 Training Design

-A systematic organization of the 59 work categories where special education (特別教育) is mandatory — forklift, slinging, full-body harness, arc welding, and more.
-Labona — operator of a five-language e-learning platform — walks through the e-learning selection criteria, coverage of the five main languages, and a five-step implementation plan for delivery "in a language foreign workers can understand."
+A systematic guide to Japan's 59 work categories where special education (特別教育) is mandatory under the Japanese Industrial Safety and Health Act — forklift, slinging, full-body harness, arc welding, rope high-place work, free-grinding wheel work, scaffold assembly, and more.
+Labona — a five-language e-learning provider for Japan — covers e-learning selection criteria, coverage across English, Vietnamese, Chinese, Indonesian, and a five-step implementation plan for delivery "in a language foreign workers in Japan can understand."

 Law & Compliance